apache/fury/docs/specification/xlang_serialization_spec.md

 ## Type Meta

-For every type to be serialized, it must be registered with an optional ID first.
-The registered type will have a user-provided or an auto-growing unsigned int i.e. `type_id`.
+For every type to be serialized, it have a type id to indicate its type.

+- basic types: the type id
+- enum:
+  - `Type.ENUM` + registered id
+  - `Type.NAMED_ENUM` + registered namespace+typename
+- list: `Type.List`
+- set: `Type.SET`
+- map: `Type.MAP`
+- ext:
+  - `Type.EXT` + registered id
+  - `Type.NAMED_EXT` + registered namespace+typename
+- struct:
+  - `Type.STRUCT` + struct meta
+  - `Type.NAMED_STRUCT` + struct meta

+Every type must be registered with an ID or name first.
 The registration can be used for security check and type identification.
-The id of user registered type will be added by `64` to make space for Fury internal data types.

-Depending on whether meta share mode and registration is enabled for current type, Fury will write type meta differently.
+Struct is a special type, depending whether schema compatibility is enabled, Fury will write struct meta differently.

-### Schema consistent
+### Struct Schema consistent

 - If schema consistent mode is enabled globally when creating fury, type meta will be written as a fury unsigned varint of `type_id`.
 Schema evolution related meta will be ignored.